Davimeleon/Engineering-and-Science-Portfolio-/README.md

 ## 3) Yale Research

 **Description:**
-At Yale, I’ve been involved in two major research directions:
+At Yale, I’ve been involved in two research labs:

-1. **Saxena Lab – Wu Tsai Undergraduate Fellow**
+1. **Saxena Lab – Wu Tsai Undergraduate Fellow** (Current Lab)
    - Utilizing **multi-agent reinforcement learning** to model cooperative behavior in rats.
    - Research explores the effects of early-life stress on social cooperation.
    - **GitHub:** [A Computational Framework for Studying Social Cooperation in Rats](https://github.com/Davimeleon/A-Computational-Framework-for-Studying-Social-Cooperation-in-Rats)